Skip to main content

 The first thing is task boundaries.

 Before a medium-sized task starts, I want at least done when, out of scope, the change surface, and the verification command.
 This does not need to be a long document.
 Five lines are often enough.
-The key is to let the executor know when to stop.
+The point is to let the executor know when to stop, instead of drifting into “while I am here” changes.

 The second thing is context routing.

 AGENTS.md should not become an encyclopedia.
-It works better as an index: what the project rules are, where the entry points are, what command verifies the change, what must not be touched, and where the next layer of docs lives.
-Long context should be read on demand instead of being dumped into the session.
+It works better as an index: project rules, entry points, verification commands, things that must not be touched, and where to read the next layer of docs.
+Long context should be opened on demand, not dumped into the session.
+When the context gets too full, the model behaves a bit like me with too many browser tabs open: it looks busy, but the focus is gone.

 The third thing is the verification loop.